Tjan (musician): Early life

-He studied Music and Vocal Training at the Music Society of Nigeria (MUSON) School of Music after which he went on to the North American University Houdegbe, Benin Republic, from where he graduated with a degree in Mass Communications in 2013, while at the University, he made it to the top 20 of the season 3 of the Nigerian Idol competition.
+He studied Music and Vocal Training at the Music Society of Nigeria (MUSON) School of Music after which he went on to the North American University Houdegbe, Benin Republic, from where he graduated with a degree in mass communications in 2013.
+While at the university, he made it to the top 20 of the season 3 of the Nigerian Idol competition.

 Career

 In 2013, after graduating from University, Tjan attended his compulsory National Youth Service Corps (NSYC) programme in Delta State, during which time, he competed for and won the Airtel Music Competition.

-In 2014, he signed a record deal with the newly registered, Right Entertainment, under which imprint he released his official professional debut single “I love You so”.
+In 2014, he signed a record deal with the newly registered, Right Entertainment, under whose imprint he released his official professional debut single “I love You so”.
 He followed this with the release of other singles in 2015 including, “Hey Mama” (dedicated to his mother's love), “Temi”, “I Love you so (Remix)” (featuring Reminisce), and “Ire”.
 It was however the release of the single “Aduke” produced by Cobhams Asuquo, in 2016 that afforded him national attention and recognition.
 Aduke earned Tjan a Headies Awards nomination in 2016 for Best R&B Single and in 2017, Tjan took home the Best Love Song of the Year Award at the 2017 COSON Song Awards.

 Following the success of Aduke, he reunited with Cobhams Asuquo on the production of another single “Meji” featuring Ycee in late 2016, the video for Meji was directed by Clarence Peters and has over 1 million views on YouTube.
 In 2017, Tjan released the singles “Your Smile” and “Omoyi”, which enjoyed rave reviews and in February 2018, he collaborated with afrobeats artiste, Mayorkun on the single “Sotey”.